 The panel determined the certainty of evidence of treatment of ivermectin for hospitalized and non-hospitalized patients to be very low due to concerns with risk of bias and imprecision.
-In addition, there were concerns about publication bias, as the available evidence consisted mostly of positive trials.
+In addition, there were concerns about publication bias, as the available evidence consisted mostly of positive trials of smaller size.
 The guideline panel made a conditional recommendation against treatment of COVID-19 with ivermectin outside of the context of a clinical trial for both patients with COVID-19 hospitalized or in the outpatient setting.

 The guideline panel suggests against ivermectin for the treatment of hospitalized patients with COVID-19, unless in the context of a clinical trial.
 The guideline panel suggests against ivermectin for the treatment of outpatients with COVID-19, unless in the context of a clinical trial.
-Additional clinical trials of sufficient design are needed to inform decisions on treating COVID-19 with ivermectin (Table s2).
+Well-designed, adequately powered, and well-executed clinical trials are needed to inform decisions on treating COVID-19 with ivermectin (Table s2).

-Question: Ivermectin compared to no ivermectin for patients with COVID-19
+Table 18.
+GRADE evidence profile, Recommendation 17 Question: Ivermectin compared to no ivermectin for patients with COVID-19